RPC

 async function TodoList() {

-// Our frontend uses the telefunction `onLoad()` to execute a SQL/ORM query that
+// The frontend uses the telefunction onLoad() to retrieve data by executing a SQL/ORM query

 const todoItems = await onLoad()